 By bringing local people closer to me and finding a friend in an unknown world really helps.

 I often stick to the idea of eating at the same place every day, yet I do it.
-This keeps me connected to society, feel a part of it, and stay away from feeling homesick.
+This keeps me connected to society, feels a part of it, and stays away from feeling homesick.

 Make New Friends & Meet The Known Ones